pabloestradac/spillover-effects/README.md

 This repository implements weighted least squares (WLS) estimator for spillover effects in randomized experiments.
 The WLS estimator is based on the work of [Gao and Ding (2023)](https://arxiv.org/abs/2309.07476).

+**Work In Progress:** The package also includes bounds for the spillover effects when there are missing outcomes due to endogenous sample selection.
+This is based on the work of Estrada (2024).

 ## Installation

 You can install the package via pip: